gio54321/gio54321.github.io/content/posts/excel-hw/index.md

 ![asd](banner.png)
-> **Fun fact** - The original experimentation spreadsheet was called `curso1` and was done in Google sheets.
-I nearly fused by PC twice running a heavy computation in the browser, and then I switched to Excel, which turns out is much more performant.
+> **Fun fact** - The original experimentation spreadsheet was called `curso1` and was done in Google Sheets.
+I nearly fried my PC twice running a heavy computation in the browser, so I switched to Excel, which turned out to be much more performant.

 # The origin story
-One day, I received a vocal message from a (probably drunk) [drw0if](https://x.com/drw0if) pitching me the idea of simulating hardware on Excel.
-He explained to me some sort of circuit being run over a spreadsheet, potentailly being synthetized from a higher level HDL.
-The idea was very silly, and we lacked ideas for upcoming CTF challenges, so we had to give it a shot!
+One day, I received a voice message from a (probably drunk) [drw0if](https://x.com/drw0if) pitching the idea of simulating hardware on Excel.
+He described a circuit being run over a spreadsheet, potentially synthesized from a higher-level HDL.
+The idea sounded silly, but we lacked ideas for upcoming CTF challenges, so we decided to give it a shot!

-The basic idea was simple: Excel can express quite easily combinatorial circuits.
+The basic concept was simple: Excel can easily express combinatorial circuits.
+In fact, we can:
-Indeed, we can
-- treat every wire as a cell,
+- Treat every wire as a cell.
-- simulate logic gates by using formulas that reference other cells.
+- Simulate logic gates using formulas that reference other cells.

-Fortunately, Excel comes with all the logic operators we wuold ever need in our lives, for example `AND`, `OR` and `NOT`!
-Let's take this simple combinatorial verilog module: it just computes the negation of `a` and computes the conjunction with `b`.
+Luckily, Excel provides all the logical operators we’d ever need, such as `AND`, `OR`, and `NOT`!
+Let’s consider this simple combinatorial Verilog module, which computes the negation of `a` and its conjunction with `b`.

 ```verilog
 module example(a, b, out);